Psst- For everyone asking what we did for Easter and what Clara found in her basket – check out those details here on Young House Life.

 - Paint the vanity in the hall bathroom

-Hang a thick drapey curtain in front of our walk-in closet Organize our closet and dresser (and stop piling pjs and underwear on the floor of the closet) Wallpaper or stencil the sink nook in the master bedroom<–we painted it the same color as the bedroom to help it blend in for now Frost or add curtains to the window in the master bathroom
+Hang a thick drapey curtain in front of our walk-in closet Organize our closet and dresser (and stop piling pjs and underwear on the floor of the closet) Wallpaper or stencil the sink nook in the main bedroom<–we painted it the same color as the bedroom to help it blend in for now Frost or add curtains to the window in the bathroom

 - Turn the area between the addition and the old house with the sliders leading out onto it into a sweet outdoor cutting garden slash alfresco dining room with a nice big deck (it’s near the kitchen, and it seems to get enough light for potted herbs) <– we’re chomping at the bit to start this – just have to do some research, draw plans, and get a permit